Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 Where `tld` is configurable at installation and can be a subdomain of the site domain system.
 Exchange of system DNS with the site may be via delegation (preferred) or zone transfer (AXFR).

-Once added to CSI, names and IP addresses will use the standard CSM data flow, end up in SLS, and be available for use via both DNS and DHCP services.
+Once added to CSI, names and IP addresses use the standard CSM data flow, end up in SLS, and be available for use via both DNS and DHCP services.

 #### 2.3.1 Touchpoints: effects and changes